fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 Considering a real-world example, let's take a look at two scenarios:

 1. **A content recommendation system**, where we recommend content to the user based on their preferences; Netflix.
-An insight into how to improve user engagement, and increase the time spent on the platform.

 Before jumping into any architecture, ask yourself the following questions:

-- What problem am I trying to solve ?
+- What problem am I trying to solve?
-- Who are the users ?
+- Who are the users?
-- What are the features I want to build ?
+- What features do I want?

-A breif description about the requirement be:
+A breif description about the requirement would be:

-A platform that users can log onto and watch movies etc. The platform stores the history of the shows or movies watched, the ratings of the user; what they like/dislike, and then recommends content based on that.
+A platform that users can log on to, and watch content.
+The platform stores the history of the shows or movies watched and the ratings of the user; what they like/dislike.
+It then recommends content based on that.
 The platform should be able to handle millions of users, and terabytes of data.

 Technically, a platform as such would have a million other services like copyright management, payment gateway, content advisory, etc. But, for the simplicity of this exercise, we would focus primarily on the content recommendation system.